ixugo/godddx/README.md

 ### 4. Register Routes

-Call the generated `RegisterUser` function in your project to register the code with gin router.
+Call the generated `RegisterUser` function in your project to register routes with gin.

 ---

-## 💡 Tips
+## Tips & Tricks

-### String IDs
+### String ID

-Use short IDs instead of UUIDs:
+Use short ID instead of UUID:

 ```go
 import "github.com/ixugo/goddd/domain/uniqueid"